 The Floating Pencil team abstracted upwards to generalized PADI forms representing a 'family of tasks'.
 The guiding questions for the team's consideration of a task family can be stated as "The Floating Pencil task is an instance of what?" and "How will a Floating Pencil task family be represented in the PADI System?"
-The team considered generating a template or group of templates on the basis of task scaffolding levels, what a generalized inquiry 'family' of tasks might look like, and the characteristics of psychometrically parallel versions of the task.
-Different bases for the task family was explored including scaffolding levels, a set of already existing constructs (e.g., science inquiry standards, phases of inquiry), and task characteristics of already existing performance assessment.
-PADI forms were considered in conjunction with this: Should the family of tasks be defined as a Template or Design Pattern?
-What are the advantages of each?
-Could an abstract template capture both the detail and breadth needed for a Floating Pencil task family?
+The team considered generating a Template or group of Templates on the basis of task scaffolding levels, what a generalized inquiry 'family' of tasks might look like, and the characteristics of interchangeable versions of the task.
+Different bases for the task family was explored including scaffolding levels, a set of already existing constructs, and task characteristics of already existing performance assessment.
+One possible family structure was based on the segments of the inquiry cycle.
+For this purpose, the scientific inquiry process was these phases.
+Then when an assessment of inquiry is created, these Templates can serve as "building blocks."
+Designers may assemble an assessment using those subcomponents relevant to the phases of inquiry they wish to assess, embellishing with requisite material for coordinating work across phases.